 The best part of study abroad is that not all of your learning is in the classroom.
 Many programs will include different sightseeing and activities to help ensure you see all of the best places that a country has to offer.

 The Education Abroad Network plans a variety of sight seeing trips and activities for their students, including short trips to neighboring Fiji and the nearby South Island (where Lord of the Rings was filmed!).
-IFSA-Butler's program in New Zealand has so many amazing built in trips, I had a hard time choosing a couple to highlight in this guide!
+IFSA-Butler's program in New Zealand has so many amazing built-in trips, it's hard to choose a couple to highlight in this guide!

-Studying abroad does not have to make your wallet whimper--counteract the costs by applying for (and hopefully receiving!) a range of scholarships to finance your study abroad experience.
-Research local organizations and groups interested in sponsoring overseas studies, find out if the program you would like provide scholarships, see if your university-sponsored aid can carry over--there are plenty of options, you just need to find them!
+Studying abroad does not have to make your wallet whimper—counteract the costs by applying for (and hopefully receiving!) a range of scholarships to finance your study abroad experience in New Zealand.
+Research local organizations and groups interested in sponsoring overseas studies, find out if the program you would like to attend provides scholarships, see if your university-sponsored aid can carry over—there are plenty of options, you just need to find them!

 - The New Zealand Scholarship is available to international undergraduate students and are merit-based.

 - Break Out is a searchable database of over 2,200 awards, scholarships and grants for individuals in New Zealand.
 Break Out is New Zealand's most comprehensive source of scholarship information.

 - A number of grants and scholarships are available to ISA program participants, including add on if you receive other prestigious scholarships such as the Benjamin A. Gilman international scholarship.